joigalcar3/DataGatheringUE4/README.md

 * Python APIs

 With this instruction manual you should have access to:
-* Dedicated AirSim copy with the physics engine of Bebop 2 and the INDI controller.
+* Dedicated AirSim copy with the physics engine of Bebop 2 and the INDI controller that can be found in the [Airlib_FDD](https://github.com/joigalcar3/Airlib_FDD) repository.
-For that, please contact José Ignacio ([jialvear@hotmail.com](mailto:jialvear@hotmail.com)), who can provide you with a copy.
-In the future this software will be available in GitHub.
-* Coen de Visser login details for Unreal Engine.
+* For TU Delft students, Coen de Visser login details for Unreal Engine.
 For that purpose, please contact Coen de Visser ([c.c.devisser@tudelft.nl](mailto:c.c.devisser@tudelft.nl)).

 Next, the installation and set-up steps for each of the aforementioned software components will be explained.